jinningwang/ltbvis_lite/README.md

 * The time stamp column should be named as *time*.

 ### default map
-You can get the map from:
+You can get the map source file from:
 <https://eoimages.gsfc.nasa.gov/images/imagerecords/73000/73751/world.topo.bathy.200407.3x21600x10800.jpg>

 ### video